Oil prices slip as pandemic takes toll on India's fuel sales - Up News Info

 In the United States, energy firms added oil and natural gas rigs last week, leading to a ninth straight monthly rig count increase, as a recovery in prices lured some drillers back to the wellpad, according to Baker Hughes.

 However, U.S. crude oil production dropped by over a million barrels per day in February, to the lowest levels since October, 2017, according to a monthly government report on Friday.
-(Reporting by Florence Tan; Editing by Lincoln Feast & Simon Cameron-Moore)
+(Reporting by Florence Tan; Editing by Simon Cameron-Moore & Shri Navaratnam)